 So, finding where my ancestors lived, (through censuses), I could find the nearest collieries to them.

-The reason was because a number of collieries did close and so he and his family had to relocate.
+The reason was that some collieries did close and so he and his family were forced to relocate.

 Checking censuses he was still listed as a colliery working and was always living near to a coal mine.